 Another dry season occurs from December to February.
 These months are also a good time to visit Nyungwe Forest, with pleasant temperatures and reduced rainfall.
 The dry season is excellent for birdwatching, as many migratory bird species can be spotted during this time.

-The rainy seasons bring lush greenery to the forest, but they can also result in heavier rainfall and more challenging trekking conditions; March to May and October to November are the wettest months, and it’s worth being prepared for muddy trails and occasional rain showers if you choose to visit during this time; However, the rainy season can offer unique opportunities to experience the forest in its most vibrant state and see baby animals.
+The rainy seasons bring lush greenery to the forest, but they can also cause heavier rainfall and more challenging trekking conditions.
+March to May and October to November are the wettest months, so prepare for muddy trails and occasional rain showers if you choose to visit during this time.
+However, the rainy season offers unique opportunities to experience the forest in its most vibrant state and see baby animals.

 Keep in mind that the weather in mountainous areas like Nyungwe Forest can be unpredictable, and rain can occur even during the dry season.
 Therefore, it’s essential to come prepared with appropriate clothing and gear for all weather conditions.